-Regular expressions (aka. regex) are character sequences that define a search pattern.
-In theoretical computer science and formal language theory, such patterns are used for validating text inputs and for finding or replacing patterns in strings of text.
+Regular expressions (aka. regex) are character sequences that define a pattern.
+In theoretical computer science and formal language theory, such patterns are used for validating text inputs and for searching, finding and replacing strings of text.

 Many R commands involving character data (e.g., the base R functions strsplit(), and most of the stringr functions discussed in Chapter 9 on Strings of text) support the use of regular expressions.

 While regular expressions can be immensely powerful and time-saving tools, their abstract nature and formal appearance often seem scary and intimidating.
 For instance, given a vector